HaygenSee/HaygenSee.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
-    Main menu screenshot for **Rithm Game**.
+    Main menu screenshot for <b>Rithm Game</b>.
 There are 4 levels (Tutorial Level included), and you have the option to disable audio ques in the bottom right to give yourself a challenge.
 </div>

 <div class="row">